 John Tickle, a 1965 graduate of what is now the Tickle College of Engineering, is chairman of Strongwell Corporation, a manufacturing firm based in Bristol, Virginia.
 He was president of the company from 1972 to 2011 and served on UT’s Board of Trustees from 2015 to 2018.

-Beauvais Lyons is a Chancellor’s Professor of Art and teaches in our nationally ranked Printmaking Program.
-He has taught at UTK since 1985, has twice served as Faculty Senate President, and received his MFA from Arizona State University and his BFA from the University of Wisconsin–Madison.
+Beauvais Lyons is a Chancellor’s Professor of Art and teaches in our nationally ranked Printmaking program.
+He has taught at UT since 1985 and has twice served as Faculty Senate president.
+He received his Master of Fine Arts from Arizona State University and his Bachelor of Fine arts from the University of Wisconsin–Madison.